-Course Schedule and Readings: TENTATIVE

-"Crisis what crisis?": Long Histories of strains on Capitalism
+Course Schedule and Readings: TENTATIVE"Crisis what crisis?": Long Histories of strains on Capitalism

-American Capitalism under stress: a repeating refrain

-Transitions: from seeking Affluence to Seeking Wealth

-Reaganomics

-Neoliberalism takes full hold

-Releasing Capitalism from its "limits"

-Crisis one (1988-1992)

-More Freedoms, New Technologies and Assumptions of Wealth

-The "Great Recession"

-Slow Recovery

-Returning to a Trumpian vision of Economic Freedoms?

-Conclusions / Thoughts on the Exam
+American Capitalism under stress: a repeating refrain Transitions: from seeking Affluence to Seeking Wealth Reaganomics Neoliberalism takes full hold Releasing Capitalism from its "limits" Crisis one (1988-1992) More Freedoms, New Technologies and Assumptions of Wealth The "Great Recession" Slow Recovery Returning to a Trumpian vision of Economic Freedoms?
+Covid impacts?